Ninety Six is a port to Android from a 20 years-old Pac-Man style MS-DOS game wich was made in C and Assembler.

 Get it on Google Play

-Do you miss old (like very old) Assembler times? here is part of the original Ninety Six code written in Assembler (couldn’t find a asm code beautifier online haha):
+Do you miss old (like very old) Assembler times? here is part of the original Ninety Six code written in Assembler (couldn’t find a beautifier for assembler code online haha):